Generalized Post Embedding Problems: Introduction

-\textbf{The Regular Post Embedding Problem} ($\PEP$ for short, named by analogy with Post's Correspondence Problem) is the problem of deciding, given two morphisms on words $u,v:\Sigma^*\to \Gamma^*$ and a regular language $R\in\Reg(\Sigma)$, whether there is $\sigma \in R$ such that $u(\sigma)$ is a (scattered) subword of $v(\sigma)$.
-The \emph{subword} ordering, also called \emph{embedding}, is denoted ``$\subword$'': $u(\sigma)\subword v(\sigma)$ $\equivdef$ $u(\sigma)$ can be obtained by erasing some letters from $v(\sigma)$, possibly all of them, possibly none.
-Equivalently, $\PEP$ is the question whether a rational relation, or a transduction, $T\subseteq\Gamma^*\times\Gamma^*$ intersects non-vacuously the subword relation, hence is a special case of the intersection problem for two rational relations.
+We use ``$\subword$'' to denote the \emph{subword} relation, also called \emph{embedding}: $u(\sigma)\subword v(\sigma)$ $\equivdef$ $u(\sigma)$ can be obtained by erasing some letters from $v(\sigma)$, possibly all of them, possibly none.
+Equivalently, $\PEP$ is the question whether a rational relation, or a transduction, $T\subseteq\Gamma^*\times\Gamma^*$ intersects non-vacuously the subword relation~\cite{barcelo2013}, hence it is a special case of the intersection problem for two rational relations.

-This problem is new and quite remarkable: it is decidable~\cite{CS-fsttcs07} but surprisingly hard since it is not primitive-recursive and not even multiply-recursive.
-In fact, it is at level $\Fcal_{\omega^\omega}$ (and not below) in the Fast-Growing Hierarchy~\cite{fairtlough98,SS-icalp11}.
+This problem, introduced in~\cite{CS-fsttcs07}, is new and quite remarkable: it is decidable but surprisingly hard since it is not primitive-recursive.\footnote{But the problem becomes easy, decidable in linear-time and logarithmic space~\cite{CS-fsttcs07}, when restricted to $R=\Sigma^+$ as in $\PCP$.} The problem is in fact $\bfF_{\omega^\omega}$-complete~\cite{KS-fossacs2013}, that is, it sits at the first level above multiply-recursive in the Ordinal-Recursive Complexity Hierarchy~\cite{schmitz2013}.

-A variant problem, $\PEPd$, asks for the existence of \emph{direct} solutions, i.e., solutions $\sigma\in R$ such that $u(\tau)\subword v(\tau)$ for every prefix $\tau$ of $\sigma$.
-The two problems are inter-reducible~\cite{CS-omegapep}, hence have the same complexity: decidability of $\PEP$ entails decidability of $\PEPd$, while hardness of $\PEPd$ entails hardness for $\PEP$.
+A variant problem was introduced in~\cite{CS-fsttcs07}: $\PEPd$ asks for the existence of a \emph{direct} solution, i.e., some $\sigma\in R$ such that $u(\tau)\subword v(\tau)$ for every prefix $\tau$ of $\sigma$.
+It turns out that $\PEP$ and $\PEPd$ are inter-reducible (though not trivially)~\cite{CS-omegapep} and have the same complexity. \\

+In this article we introduce $\PEPpd$, or ``$\PEP$ with \emph{partial} directness'': Instead of requiring $u(\tau)\subword v(\tau)$ for all prefixes of a solution (as in $\PEPd$), or for none (as in $\PEP$), $\PEPpd$ lets us select, by means of a regular language, which prefixes should verify the requirement.
+Thus $\PEPpd$ generalizes both $\PEP$ and $\PEPd$.